 Do they have any siblings?

-If they had to be fired, how would they want it to go down?
+If they had to be terminated, how would they want it to go down?

 What did they want to be when they were a kid?

 These questions should spark all kinds of questions.
-Especially the one about getting fired.
+Especially the one about being terminated.
 If you’ve got an employee who is just answering that with a straight face and without questions, you’ve got a pretty strong indicator that they aren’t communicating with you.
-That question should, at the very least, prompt a ‘what kind of question is that’ response.
-It opens the door for all kinds of conversation.
+Most of the time, that question at the very least prompts a nervous laugh or a ‘what kind of question is that’ response.
+It opens the door for all kinds of conversation and sets a stage for difficult conversations.
+Conversations are one of the most effective ways to build a relationship that you will most certainly need down the road when things are hard – even fun things like moving to a new office is hard and leaning on the relationship you’ve built helps you be a more effective and efficient team.